Fagan Park

-Fagan Park, 38–48 Arcadia Road, Galston, New South Wales has been described as "the crown jewel of Hornsby Shire’s parks."
-The park covers 55 hectares of undulating land and includes a range of activities.
-It was once home to the Fagan family.
-In 1980 Bruce Fagan and his sister, Ida, donated the land to the New South Wales State Government.
+Fagan Park is a large recreational area located in Galston, a semi-rural area in Sydney, New South Wales, Australia.
+The park has been managed by Hornsby Shire since its opening in 1988, and covers an area of 55 hectares.
+The land that is now the park was home to the Fagan family until 1980, when Bruce Fagan and his sister, Ida, donated the land to the New South Wales State Government.
 Hornsby Shire Council was appointed sole trustee.
 The park was officially opened by the Premier of New South Wales, Nick Greiner, MP on 5 November 1988.

 History

 The Fagan Family

 William Fagan was a free settler who emigrated from Derry in Ireland who arrived in Sydney in 1848.
 He later married Ann Waddell and the couple had three sons and four daughters.
 After their marriage the Fagans purchased 70 acre of land in Arcadia, New South Wales and the family established a successful citrus orchard.
 They were pioneers in the citrus industry in Dural, Galston and Arcadia, on the north-western outskirts of Sydney.
 Two of William and Ann's sons, William and Samuel, worked in the family business and later began their own operation at Dural.
 In 1900, Samuel and his wife acquired land at Galston and conducted their business on the property.
 They constructed 'Netherby,' a house made of bricks that were hand made.
 The property was the largest orchard in Galston and had a sizable workforce.

 By the early 1930s, because of the arrival of the Great Depression, Samuel Fagan commenced to closed down his orchards.
 Bruce Fagan, the youngest child in the family, ran a herd of Jersey dairy cattle on the property after the closure of the orchard.
 He later added a dairy building to the property and commenced a renowned cattle breeding programme.
 In 1980 Bruce Fagan and his sister, Ida, donated the original property, "Fagan Park," to the Department of Lands.
 The Hornsby Shire Council was appointed as the sole trustee for the park.
 Before his death in 1984, Bruce Fagan was consulted regarding development plans for the site.